-In general, one vote per share is a basic principle of good corporate governance.
-Companies with dual-class share structures have a class or classes of shares with more than one vote per share.
-This allows some shareholders to maintain control of the corporation without holding an equivalent amount of equity.

-[The fund] is opposed to unequal voting rights because they allow one investor or a group of investors to control the corporation without a corresponding financial stake in the company, making it possible for the company to act without the support of a true majority of shareholders.
+One vote per share is a basic principle of good corporate governance.
+Companies with dual class share structures have a class or classes of shares with more than one vote per share.
+This allows some shareholders to maintain control of the corporation without holding an equivalent amount of equity, making it possible for the company to act without the support of a true majority of shareholders.

-- [The fund] will vote against the creation, issuance, or continuation of common shares that carry unequal voting rights.
-[The fund] may make exceptions to this guideline if a company makes a compelling argument that the unequal voting rights are needed, and only if it adopts a reasonable "sunset" date by which the unequal voting rights will expire. - [The fund] will vote for the replacement of multiple-vote shares with shares that have one vote per share, unless the terms of conversion are more detrimental to the interests of the holders of subordinate voting shares than the continuation of the dual-class structure.

-For companies where a dual-class structure is already established, [the fund] will vote for proposals for a mandatory review of the share structure and regular reapproval by holders of subordinate voting shares.

-[The fund] will vote for proposals to opt out of "loyalty share" programs that give longer-term shareholders more than one vote per share.
+[The fund] will vote against the creation, issuance, or continuation of common shares that carry unequal voting rights.

+- Vote for proposals to adopt a reasonable "sunset" date by which the unequal voting rights will expire. - [The fund] will vote to replace multiple-vote shares with shares that have one vote per share unless the terms of conversion are more detrimental to the interests of the holders of subordinate voting shares than continuing the dual-class structure. - For companies with a dual-class structure [the fund] will vote for proposals for a mandatory review of the share structure and regular re-approval by holders of subordinate voting shares. - [The fund] will vote for proposals to opt out of "loyalty share" programs that give longer-term shareholders more than one vote per share.